GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

     var getTokenSuccess = client.getToken(authItems)
                                         .catch(function(err){logError(err)});
-    var createTypeSuccess = getTokenSuccess.then(...<Qi REST call to create a type>...)
+    var createTypeSuccess = getTokenSuccess.then(...<Sds REST call to create a type>...)

 In the above snippet, the type creation method is called only if token acquisition was successful.
-This is not mandatory for interaction with the Qi service - the type creation call could be attempted regardless of token acquisition.
-A call to the Qi service with a missing or incorrect token will return with an Unauthorized status code.
+This is not mandatory for interaction with the Sds service - the type creation call could be attempted regardless of token acquisition.
+A call to the Sds service with a missing or incorrect token will return with an Unauthorized status code.

-Create a QiType
+Create a SdsType
 ---------------

-To use Qi, you define QiTypes that describe the kinds of data you want to store in QiStreams.
-QiTypes are the model that define QiStreams.
+To use Sds, you define SdsTypes that describe the kinds of data you want to store in SdsStreams.
+SdsTypes are the model that define SdsStreams.
-QiTypes can define simple atomic types, such as integers, floats, or strings, or they can define complex types by grouping other QiTypes.
-For more information about QiTypes, refer to the `Qi documentation <https://cloud.osisoft.com/documentation>`__.
+SdsTypes can define simple atomic types, such as integers, floats, or strings, or they can define complex types by grouping other SdsTypes.
+For more information about SdsTypes, refer to the `Sds documentation <https://cloud.osisoft.com/documentation>`__.

-In the sample code, the QiType representing WaveData is defined in the Sample.js.
+In the sample code, the SdsType representing WaveData is defined in the Sample.js.
 WaveData contains properties of integer and double atomic types.
-The constructions begins by defining a base QiType for each atomic type and then defining Properties of those atomic types.
+The constructions begins by defining a base SdsType for each atomic type and then defining Properties of those atomic types.

 .. code:: javascript

-    // define basic QiTypes
+    // define basic SdsTypes
-    var doubleType = new qiObjs.QiType({ "Id": "doubleType", "QiTypeCode": qiObjs.qiTypeCode.Double });
+    var doubleType = new qiObjs.SdsType({ "Id": "doubleType", "SdsTypeCode": qiObjs.qiTypeCode.Double });
-    var intType = new qiObjs.QiType({ "Id": "intType", "QiTypeCode": qiObjs.qiTypeCode.Int32 });
+    var intType = new qiObjs.SdsType({ "Id": "intType", "SdsTypeCode": qiObjs.qiTypeCode.Int32 });

     // define properties
-    var orderProperty = new qiObjs.QiTypeProperty({ "Id": "Order", "QiType": intType, "IsKey": true });
+    var orderProperty = new qiObjs.SdsTypeProperty({ "Id": "Order", "SdsType": intType, "IsKey": true });

-A QiType can be created by a POST request as follows:
+An SdsType can be created by a POST request as follows:

 .. code:: javascript